 “Sounding Public Space in Manila’s Palengke,” Un/Sounding the Relational City Conference, New York University, Feb 28-29, 2020.

 I’ve reported on politics, culture, technology, and sport from major international cities.
-Notable coverage include presidential elections in both the US and the Philippines, international film, music, fashion, and visual art festivals, the Middle East’s first spelling bee, Formula 1 racing, and interviews with Michael Jordan, Grant Achatz, and Christo.
+Notable coverage include presidential elections in both the US and the Philippines, international film, music, fashion, and visual art festivals, a Middle East-wide spelling bee, Formula 1 racing, and interviews with Michael Jordan, Grant Achatz, and Christo.